townie/fredrikaverpil.github.io/_posts/2015-12-30-install-centos-7-remotely-using-kickstart-and-grub.md

 MAC address against a JSON/dictionary, which will determine which hostname and static IP address the machine should use, as I'm managing a large number of computational nodes, running CentOS, on our local network.

+If CentOS (or GRUB) is not present on the machine you wish to install CentOS 7 onto, you can boot via the CentOS 7 DVD or USB-stick.
+In the menu that appears, you can hit "tab" and enter custom commands, such as `ks=http://some-web-server.com/anaconda-ks.cfg` to specify the Kickstart file.
+This will cause the installation to complete automatically without requiring any input from you.